Raspberry Pi Installation

 1. Open the software update menu and update your system.
 Do this for each OS you installed.

-2. On Raspbian, you can also open a terminal and manually type sudo apt update and then sudo apt upgrade to update the system.
+2. On Raspberry Pi OS, you can also open a terminal and manually type sudo apt update and then sudo apt upgrade to update the system.
 You will have to enter your password each time, the default is raspberry.

-• To set it up in Raspbian, read the SSH guide in the Raspberry Pi documentation.
+• To set it up in Raspberry Pi OS, read the SSH guide in the Raspberry Pi documentation.

 • For other OSes, it’s somewhere in the menus.
 It varies depending on the OS.